mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 See [Long Polling vs WebSockets](../long-polling-vs-websockets/) for more details on how those things work.
-In practice, Long-Polling has been observed to work more reliably than WebSocket/XHR, therefore I advise you to use Long-Polling.
+In practice, Long-Polling has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use Long-Polling.

 ### UIDL